 Cirque du Soleil

 After choosing Quebec City, I checked the calendar of events.
 When I discovered that Cirque du Soleil had a performance on my birthday, I asked my family for tickets.
-I mean what can be better than seeing Cirque du Soleil in the place where it was born?
-It was fascinating seeing the show in a French setting; all dialogue was in French and it seemed we were the only people not fully aware of what was being said.
+I mean what can be more iconic than seeing Cirque du Soleil in the place where it was born?
+It was fascinating seeing the show in a French setting—all dialogue was in French and it seemed we were the only people not fully aware of what was being said.
 We loved it, though!

-Old Quebec City (Vieux-Québec).
-Kids of all ages, even my age, will love seeing the massive castle walls and city-surrounding fortress.
+Kids of all ages, even my advanced age, love seeing the massive castle walls and city-surrounding fortress of Old Quebec City (Vieux-Québec).

 Le Château Frontenac